shinybrar/scicon/docs/general/ALMA_Desktop/casa_containers.md

 ## Astroquery / astropy

-The [astroquery tool](https://astroquery.readthedocs.io/en/latest/) is presently only installed on the very latest CASA containers (>6.6), but will be installed in earlier versions as time permits.
+The [astroquery tool](https://astroquery.readthedocs.io/en/latest/) is presently only installed on newer CASA containers (6.4.4-6.6.3).
 To use astroquery from an appropriate CASA container, type the following to initiate an astroquery-compatible version of python:
 `/opt/casa/bin/python3`
 As per the [astroquery documentation](https://astroquery.readthedocs.io/en/latest/), the tool can then be used on the command line within the python environment.
 For example, the following sequence of commands

 `from astroquery.simbad import Simbad`

 `result_table = Simbad.query_object("m1")`

 `result_table.pprint()`

 yield a one-line table listing some basic information about M1.

 ## Analysis Utilities